Home / Blog / Professional Network Setup Guide

 • Cable Management: Cables are organized, labeled, and routed properly

-Strategic Access Point Placement: The Key to Perfect Coverage
+Strategic Access Point Placement: The Key to Strong Coverage

 One of the biggest differences between professional and DIY installations is access point placement.
 Professionals don't just throw access points anywhere - we strategically place them based on your home's layout, construction, and coverage needs.